How to Get from Nice to Monaco: Every Option Explained

 Bus 600 (Zou!)
 Nice to Monaco: Schedule and Fares

-Bus 601 serves additional stops in the region, and Noctambus lines cover late-night return journeys when regular services have stopped — useful for travelers staying in Monaco after dinner.
+Bus 601 serves additional stops in the region, and Noctambus lines cover late-night return journeys when regular services have stopped, which is useful for travelers staying in Monaco after dinner.

 Tips for Riding the Bus Along the Riviera